 Florida’s budget basics

-According to the National Association of State Budget Officers (NASBO), Florida’s total expenditures in fiscal year (FY) 2019 were $89.3 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), Florida’s total expenditures in fiscal year (FY) 2020 were $91.0 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2020 were $2.3 trillion, ranging from $4.7 billion in Wyoming to $337.7 billion in California.